JohnMurray/johnmurray_io/_posts/2016-08-08-Jekyll-on-Heroku.md

 should help to significantly speed up your site, especially as visitors click from page to page as they will avoid re-loading common resources such as CSS or JS files.

+This last part is especially nifty.

+{% highlight ruby %}
+# otherwise 404 NotFound
+notFoundPage = File.open('_site/index.html').read
+run lambda { |_| [200, {'Content-Type' => 'text/html'}, [notFoundPage]]}
+{% endhighlight %}

+This will redirect any request that we can't understand (broken link or just bad URL) back to the homepage.
+You could, if you wanted to be really fancy here, provide a custom "Not Found" page.
+Let your imagination run wild.

 ## Procfile

 If we are deploying to Heroku, we need to create a `Procfile` that tells Heroku how to run our site.